 The Terms Explained in Simple Words

 Upskilling is a term that describes the update to personal resources, with new skills required for covering additional working needs.
 And, in order to become a potential job candidate.
-On the other hand, reskilling is defined as acquiring new competences, which aim to a new career path or even moving up the career ladder.
+On the other hand, reskilling is defined as acquiring new competences, which aim for a new career path or even moving up the career ladder.
 Hence, fulfilling a different job description.

 Digital Upskilling and Reskilling: a Frequent Example